Does Medicaid Cover Home Birth? 2026 State-by-State Guide

 How do you find a Medicaid-accepting midwife in your state?

-Confirm your state's coverage
+Confirm coverage in writing

 Call your state Medicaid office or look up your state's Medicaid provider manual.
 Ask specifically: "Do you reimburse home birth attended by a CNM?" and (if applicable) "by a CPM?"
 Note the answer with date and reference number.